jeffbonnes/titanium_documentation/source/en/tableviews.md

 * setData(object) - replace the existing rows with those derived from custom objects or explicitly-created TableViewRow objects

-## Pull to refresh (iOS)

-[this section will be added later]

 # The Finished Weather App

-After implementing all the functionality discussed, the following script is the result:
+After implementing all the functionality discussed, the following script, which obtains its data from [data.js](../assets/javascripts/guides/tableviews/data.js), is the result:

 <code class="javascript">
 Ti.include('data.js');